 An applicant should demonstrate in its separate budget narrative how it will maximize cost effectiveness of award expenditures.
 Budget narratives should generally describe cost effectiveness in relation to potential alternatives and the goals of the project.
 For example, a budget narrative should detail why planned in-person meetings are necessary, or how technology and collaboration with outside organizations could be used to reduce costs, without compromising quality.
 Consideration will be given to budget proposals that maximize the direct funding that supports project activities.
 The budget narrative should be mathematically sound and correspond clearly with the information provided in the budget detail worksheets.
 The narrative should explain how the applicant estimated and calculated all costs and how those costs are necessary to the completion of the proposed project.
 The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
 The budget should describe costs by year and should cover the full project period of two years.

-In some circumstances, the budget and budget narrative will be reviewed separately from the applicant's proposal narrative.
+In some circumstances, the budget and budget narrative will be reviewed separately from the applicant's response to the application proposal narrative.
 Therefore, it is very important that the budget narrative be as comprehensive as possible and describe in a narrative format each line item requested in the budget.
-The budget narrative should not be used to explain deliverables or project activities that are not included in the applicant's proposal narrative.
-Deliverables and activities that are solely listed in the budget narrative and not described in the proposal narrative (and vice versa) will be scored negatively during the peer review process.
+The budget narrative should not be used to explain deliverables or project activities that are not included in the applicant's response to the application proposal narrative.
+Deliverables and activities that are solely listed in the budget narrative and not described in the applicant's response to th